jacob-ramsey-2/TurfGrass/NVIDIA scripts/README.md

 This guide provides step-by-step instructions for setting up and configuring your NVIDIA Jetson Orin NX development kit.

+Most AI models and deployment level systems are containerized into a docker container.
+This is so that you can apply the software to any machine and have consistant performance.
+I encourage watching this video to understand the basics: https://www.youtube.com/watch?v=rIrNIzy6U_g.

 ## Prerequisites

 - [ ]